-- Listen carefully - Make accurate notes using the child's words - Inform the designated Safeguarding person for child protection - Tell the child that they have done the right thing by telling you
+Listen carefully Make accurate notes using the child's words Inform the designated Safeguarding person for child protection Tell the child that they have done the right thing by telling you Don't Ask leading questions Use your own words to describe events Investigate Promise confidentiality posted on the Staff Room Notice Board and in all main offices including Site/Canteen/Reception.
+The referral process is then followed.

-Don't

-- Ask leading questions

-- Use your own words to describe events

-- Investigate

-- Promise confidentiality

 Staff know that if they are unable to contact a member of the Safeguarding Team, outside of school hours, they must contact social care.
-Contacts are posted on the Staff Room Notice Board and in all main offices including Site/Canteen/Reception.
+Contacts are